 - The encoding of your source file must be UTF-8.
-No other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaTEX-ja is very slower than pTEX.
-Generally speaking, LuaJITTEX processes LuaTEX-ja about 30% faster than LuaTEX, but not always. - Outdated note for MiKTEX users LuaTEX-ja requires that several CMap files must be found from LuaTEX.
-Strictly speaking, those CMaps are needed only in the first run of LuaTEX-ja after installing or updating.
-But it seems that MiKTEX does not satisfy this condition, so you will encounter an error like the following:
+No other encodings, such as EUC-JP or Shift-JIS, are not supported. - By default, LuaTEX-ja uses Japanese fonts to typeset Greek and Cyrillic letters, and some Unicode symbols such as ¶ and §.
+To change this behavior, put \ltjsetparameter{jacharrange={-2,-3,-8}} in the preamble.
+For the detailed description, see Subsection 4.1. - LuaTEX-ja is very slower than pTEX.
+Generally speaking, LuaJITTEX processes LuaTEX-ja about 30% faster than LuaTEX, but not always. - (Outdated) note for MiKT_EX users LuaT_EX-ja requires that several CMap files1 must be found from LuaT_EX.
+Strictly speaking, those CMaps are needed only in the first run of LuaT_EX-ja after installing or updating.
+But it seems that MiKT_EX does not satisfy this condition, so you will encounter an error like the following:

+'''

 !
 LuaTeX error ...iles (x86)/MiKTeX 2.9/tex/luatex/luatexja/ltj-rmlgbm.lua bad argument #1 to 'open' (string expected, got nil)

+'''

 If so, please execute a batch file which is written on the Project Wiki (English).
-This batch file creates a temporary directory, copy CMaps in it, run LuaTEX-ja in this directory, and finally delete the temporary directory.
+This batch file creates a temporary directory, copy CMaps in it, run a test file which loads LuaT_EX-ja in this directory, and finally delete the temporary directory.

-2.3 Using in plain TEX
+2.3 Using in plain T_EX

-To use LuaTEX-ja in plain TEX, simply put the following at the beginning of the document:
+To use LuaT_EX-ja in plain T_EX, simply put the following at the beginning of the document: